bsssshhhhhhh/svelte-data-grid/README.md

   }
 });

-grid.on('columnOrderUpdated', () => {
+grid.$on('columnOrderUpdated', () => {
   const { columns } = grid.get();
   // save new column  order
 });
 ```
-To learn more about using DataGrid outside of svelte, read [svelte's guide](https://svelte.technology/guide#component-api) on how to interact with a svelte component.
+To learn more about using DataGrid outside of svelte, read [svelte's guide](https://svelte.dev/docs#Component_format) on how to interact with a svelte component.
 It is possible to integrate into any framework.

 DataGrid requires 2 properties to be passed in order to display data: `rows` and `columns`.